Cantera/cantera-website/pages/science/reactors/extensiblereactor.rst

 - :math:`Y_k`, the mass fractions for each species (dimensionless)

-As shown in the derivations of the governing equations for an Ideal Gas Constant Pressure Reactor, the user may modify the 3 equations below:
+As shown in the derivations of the governing equations for an Ideal Gas Constant Pressure Reactor, the user may modify the three equations below:

 .. math::